-Live Bald Eagle Nest Cam - Decorah, Iowa.
-This is a live feed of a wild mating pair of bald eagles.
-The male(slightly smaller in size) and female both help in incubation of the eggs and will also both provide food for the eaglets after they hatch.
-The camera was Set up and is maintained by the Raptor Resource Project, a non-profit organization for the preservation of falcons, eagles, ospreys, hawks, and owls.
+You are watching a live broadcast of the Decorah Eagles nest cam.
+The male Eagle(slightly smaller in size) and female Eagle both help in incubation of the eggs and will also both provide food for the eaglets after they hatch.
+This camera was Set up and is maintained by the Raptor Resource Project, a non-profit organization for the preservation of falcons, eagles, ospreys, hawks, and owls.

 About this nest - The 2013-2014 season is the 2nd year in which the Eagles have nested at the "new" nest location.
 The new nest is located about 500ft east of the old one.
 Located right next to Trout creek, the nest is about 70ft up in the fork of a cottonwood tree.
 The nest is about 4ft long/wide and about 3ft deep.
 For more information about the eagles, this camera or to make a donation please visit raptorresource.org.